-The working world is demanding to be cut loose from the web of their desks, instead relying on the capabilities of remote access.
+The working world is demanding to be cut loose from their desks, instead relying on the capabilities of remote access for their desktop environments.
 To provide these capabilities, IT has seen desktop virtualization options grow more prevalent.

-What is VDI?
+What is virtual desktop infrastructure?

-VDI also requires a sturdy support system of IT professionals who are willing and able to develop and customize desktops, as well as maintain efficiency with deploying updates and managing data traffic.
+Since the technology is doing a lot of the heavy lifting compared to a cloud service, the sticker price is on the higher side for VDI.
+VDI also requires a sturdy support system of IT professionals who can develop and customize the desktop environment, as well as maintain efficiency by deploying updates and managing data traffic.
 Network connectivity is also something to keep in mind with VDI.
-Without a strong connection, VDI goes to a crawl, cutting into valuable work time.
+Without a strong connection, VDI slows to a crawl, cutting into valuable work time.

 What is DaaS?

-DaaS is similar to VDI, in that it also deploys an operating system from a hosted desktop to a remote device.
+DaaS is similar to VDI in that it also deploys an OS from a hosted desktop to a remote device.

-When to use which desktop virtualization options?
+When to use desktop as a service vs. VDI

 DaaS offers flexibility in terms of development, user access and IT maintenance.
-DaaS does not require a huge cost investment at the start, which is a good fit for a smaller business, or one testing out virtualization.
+DaaS does not require a huge cost investment at the start, which is a good fit for a smaller business or one that is testing virtualization.
 If a company is not sure of the scale it desires, DaaS can adjust to fluctuation in virtual desktop numbers, where VDI would require reworking to do so.

 Each industry has its own set of security and compliance regulations to follow.
 Since DaaS is packaged by a provider, it can be difficult to find an offering that fits a business perfectly.
-The only way to know for certain that everything is up to code is if the DaaS provider allows IT to check compliance measures.
+The only way to know for certain that everything is up to code is if the DaaS provider enables IT to check compliance measures.
 In addition, if the provider gives IT control over the hypervisors' configurations, there is more opportunity for IT to customize features.